Great Court, Trinity College, Cambridge: The Great Court Run

-Many have tried to run the 339 metres (371 yards) around the court in the time it takes to strike 12 o'clock (actually 24 chimes owing to an old tradition), a feat recreated in the 1981 film Chariots of Fire (though filmed in Eton College, not Trinity).
+Many have tried to run the 339 metres (371 yards) around the court in the time it takes to strike 12 o'clock (actually 24 chimes owing to an old tradition).
+The run was recreated, filmed in Eton College rather than Trinity, in the 1981 film Chariots of Fire.

-Known as the Great Court Run, students traditionally attempt to complete the circuit on the day of the Matriculation Dinner.
-Only two people are believed to have actually completed the run in the time, the first being Lord Burghley in 1927.
+Students traditionally attempt to complete the circuit, in what is known as the Great Court Run, on midday before the Matriculation Dinner.
+Only three people are believed to have actually completed the run in the time, the first being Lord Burghley in 1927.
 Contrary to the depiction in Chariots of Fire, Harold Abrahams never attempted the Run.

 Sebastian Coe and Steve Cram attempted the feat in a charity race on 29 October 1988.
 Coe's time was reported by Norris McWhirter to have been 45.52 seconds, but it was actually 46.0 seconds as confirmed by the video tape, while Cram's was 46.3 seconds.
 The clock on that day took 44.4 seconds and video confirms that Coe was approximately 12 metres short of his finish line when the fateful final stroke occurred.
 There is some debate over the dying sounds of the bell being included in the striking time, which would allow Coe's run to be claimed as successful.
 The event was organized by 36-year-old undergraduate Nigel McCrery and raised £50,000 for the Great Ormond Street Hospital for Children.

 In 2007, Sam Dobin was seen to 'beat' the clock in a time of 42.77s, improving on his 3rd-place finish the previous year.
 Dobin's achievement received national newspaper coverage which reported it as the fastest time in the history of the race, beating Burghley and Coe's efforts.

 From 2012 to 2014, Cornelius Roemer won the run three times in a row, and beat the clock in his 2014 run.

+In 2019, George Mears beat the clock, although as he acknowledged "the clock was slow this year" meaning his time of 48.12 was sufficient.

-However, the route taken by competitors around the court has changed over the years, thus making the accomplishment much more attainable.
-The current route—running on the cobbles rather than the path—cuts the distance down to 297m (the perimeter of the grass) as opposed to 339m (the perimeter of the cobbles).
-This is about 19% shorter, reducing the pace required from Olympic to a level manageable by hundreds of good club athletes across the country, and enables the four sharp corners to be "rounded off" so that runners do not need to slow down appreciably when taking the corners.
+The route taken by competitors around the court was temporarily changed — allowing running on the cobbles rather than the path — cutting the distance down to 297m (the perimeter of the grass) as opposed to 341m (the perimeter of the cobbles).
+This is about 13% shorter, making the accomplishment significantly more attainable.
+From 2017 onwards, the organisers decided to enforce the original route for competitive runners, restoring the historical difficulty of the race.

-As of 2017, competitors taking part in the "serious" run (a "fun" run is held simultaneously) have been barred from running on the cobbles under penalty of disqualification.
+Each year, a costumed run is also held for all non-competitive participants, and the best costumes are selected by the Dean of Trinity College.